 We also found that the larger the facility, the more likely it is to have reported a past stability issue (see Figure 10).
-Due to the very large range of reported volumes, from just 10m3 to over 1 billion m3, a logarithmic scale is used to display the distribution. be interpreted accordingly: similar proportional increases in volume (e.g. 10 times greater) seem to be associated with similar absolute increases in the fraction with issues (e.g. 5% higher).
-This analysis cannot distinguish between the possibility that the increased incidence is due to the greater surface area of the material, the greater stress from the increased mass, or the potential for these or other factors (such as age) to act in combination.
+Due to the very large range of reported volumes, from just 10m3 to over 1 billion m3, a logarithmic scale is used to display the distribution.
+The broad trend in stability issues this reveals should be interpreted accordingly: similar proportional increases in volume (e.g. 10 times greater) seem to be associated with similar absolute increases in the fraction with issues (e.g. 5% higher).
+This analysis cannot distinguish between the possibility that the increased incidence is due to the greater surface area